MiguelRocha-24/FEUP-LEIC-LDTS/docs/README.md

 - **View**: Handles visualization.
 Reads from model and draws to screen using implemented GUI.
 - **Controller**: Processes input and dictates the flow of the game.

-#### View Implementation:
-The View component is structured to separate the game's visual logic from the specific rendering library used.
-This is achieved through the following organization:

-- **GUI Interface**: Interface of all graphical operations (e.g., `drawText`, `clear`, `refresh`).
-It serves as an abstraction layer, ensuring that the rest of the application does not depend on a specific library - Application of the Dependency Inversion Principle of SOLID rules.
-- **LanternaGUI**: A concrete implementation of the `GUI` interface **Lanterna** to render graphics in the terminal.
-It handles the low-level details of interacting with the screen and processing input.
-- **Viewer Classes**: Located in `view.game` and `view.menu`, these classes are responsible for rendering specific models.
-They rely solely on the `GUI` interface, making a future possible change of rendering library easier.

-#### Main Consequences:
-- **Interchangeability**: Lanterna can easily be replaced simply by creating a new implementation of the `GUI` interface, without modifying the game logic or viewer classes.
-- **Testability**: Viewers can be tested in isolation by mocking the `GUI` interface, removing the need for a real graphical environment during testing (as seen in our testing packages).
-- **Modularity**: New visual elements can be added by creating new Viewer classes, keeping the rendering logic organized and manageable.

 #### Controller Implementation:
 The Controller package is responsible for handling user input and updating the game state.
 It acts as the bridge between the Model and the View.
 The main classes of this package do the following: